 Environmental Protection Agency (EPA).

-The Environmental Protection Agency (EPA) is planning to submit an information collection request (ICR), “Modification of Secondary Treatment Requirements for Discharges into Marine Waters (Renewal)” (EPA ICR No. 0138.11, OMB Control No. 2040-0088) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act (PRA).
-Before doing so, EPA is soliciting public comments on specific aspects of the proposed information collection as described below.
-This is a “proposed extension of the Information Collection Request (ICR), which is currently approved through 06/30/2017”.
+The Environmental Protection Agency (EPA) is planning to submit an information collection request (ICR), “Modification of Secondary Treatment Requirements for Discharges into Marine Waters (Renewal)” (EPA ICR No. 0138.12, Office of Management and Budget (OMB) Control No. 2040-0088) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act (PRA).
+Before doing so, EPA is soliciting public comment on specific aspects of the proposed information collection as described below.
+This is a “proposed extension of the Information Collection Request (ICR), which is currently approved through April 30, 2021.”
 An Agency may not conduct or sponsor and a person is not required to respond to a collection of information unless it displays a currently valid OMB control number.

 Start Further Info

 Virginia Fox-Norse, Oceans, Wetlands Start Printed Page 48242and Communities Division, Office of Water, (4504T), Environmental Protection Agency, 1200 Pennsylvania Ave.
 NW, Washington, DC 20460; telephone number: 202-566-1266; fax number: 202-566-1147; email address: firstname.lastname@example.org.